2020 Minneapolis park encampments: Powderhorn Park

 Powderhorn Park is a 66 acre city park in Powderhorn Park, a residential neighborhood in Minneapolis.
 It is managed by the Minneapolis Park and Recreation Board.
-An encampment emerged first at the park on June 10.
-Though social service providers attempted to connect people staying at the Sheraton Midtown Hotel with housing options, the sanctuary movement volunteers helped some hotel residents form a 10-tent encampment on Powderhorn Park property.
+An encampment emerged at the park on June 10.
+Though social service providers attempted to connect people staying at the Sheraton Midtown Hotel with housing options, the sanctuary movement volunteers helped them to form a 10-tent encampment on Powderhorn Park property.
 At the time, the superintendent of the park board, Al Bangoura, expressed concern that the violence and other problems that occurred at the hotel would also occur at the park.
-By June 12, the encampment had more than doubled to 25 tents, with approximately 18 people living there, and the park board issued an eviction order.
-The park, however, was not cleared as the office of Governor Walz intervened and said that executive orders prohibited officials from disbanding it, and some park board members said the encampment should remain.
+By June 12, the encampment had more than doubled to 25 tents, with approximately 18 people living there.
+The park board issued an eviction order.
+The park, however, was not cleared, as the office of Governor Walz intervened and prohibited officials from disbanding it.
+Some park board members also said the encampment should remain.

-Less than one week later, the number of tents increased to 50, between the original camp site and a satellite encampment on the other side of the park, as more people were transported via Metro buses from the Sheraton Midtown Hotel to the park.
-Volunteers, who were unaware that buses would be dropping off more people at the park encampment, were worried the influx of new residents would be disruptive to the culture they had established there.
-Dozens of unsheltered people soon arrived that had been staying at other hotels paid for donations to the hotel sanctuary project.
-As the Powderhorn Park encampment quickly grew, outreach workers were worried that a much larger encampment would overwhelm volunteers and be too dangerous for the people living there.
+Less than one week later, the number of tents had increased to 50, and a satellite encampment had appeared on the other side of the park as more people were being transported from the Sheraton Midtown Hotel to the park via Metro buses.
+Volunteers, who were unaware that buses would be dropping off more people at the park encampment, were worried that the influx of new residents would be disruptive to the culture they had established there.
+Dozens of unsheltered people soon arrived, who had been staying at other hotels paid for by donations to the hotel sanctuary project.
+As the Powderhorn Park encampment quickly grew, outreach workers worried that the much larger encampment would overwhelm volunteers and become too dangerous for the people living there.